MuriungiPatrick/gatsby-starter-uzito-blog/README.md

 - Fork the repo
 - Create your feature branch (git checkout -b feature/fooBar)
-- Commit your changes (git commit -am 'Add some fooBar')
+- Commit your changes (git commit -am 'Add some comment')
-- Push to the branch (git push origin feature/fooBar)
+- Push to the branch (git push origin feature)
 - Create a new Pull Request

 ## Licence